 A worldview is a perspective, a set of precepts that guides our behavior, a way of thinking and doing.
 A Christian worldview is built on the premise that all truth is God’s truth.
 For if He is Sovereign Creator, then all areas of inquiry are beneficial for our edification.
 This translates into a desire to know and a thirst to understand humanity and the world.
 The facts upon which Christianity rest, as found in the scriptures and Christian doctrine, inform and make up the framework of the Christian worldview.
 At NCE, denominational differences are to be understood, while the essentials of the faith are to be celebrated.

 We look at all of learning and life through the following truths of scripture:

-1. Creation (humanity, made in God’s image; creation is good; innate desire to know; God’s sovereignty).
+1. Creation (humanity is made in God's image; creation is good, humanity has an innate desire to know; God's sovereignty is the answer).

 2. The Fall (sin and its effects; death; humanity’s constant struggle with God).

 3. Redemption (of humanity back to God; the incarnation of God in Christ; salvation).

 4. Future Hope (eternity; the temporal versus eternal world; the Second Coming of Christ).

 It is through these ideas that we look at art, history, science, language and English.
 We recognize the “common grace” (revelation of the truths of God to Christians and non-Christians alike) manifested throughout all of the created order.

 What does this mean for NCE teachers and courses?